gone-still/cv-sodukuDetector/README.md

 # cv-sodukuDetector
 OpenCV-based Sudoku Detector implemented on Python.
 The script recognizes the image of a Sudoku, extracts the numbers and "OCRs" them into strings.
 Character recognition is implemented by a simple SVM.
-The input image is "augmented" with the new numbers.
+The input image is "augmented" with the recognized numbers.

 Software provided "as-is".
 Working on proper documentation.